 What are they doing differently?
 Well, in most cases, they aren’t focused on selling.

 Remember, your audience does not consume video content with the expectation of a sales pitch.
 They seek entertainment.
-If your videos focus on selling, then there’s a good chance that they’ll get lost in the noise.
+If you create a video that focuses on selling, there’s a good chance they’ll get lost in the noise.